chris-short/devopsish.com/content/post/124/index.md

 [Go is on a trajectory to become the next enterprise programming language](https://hackernoon.com/go-is-on-a-trajectory-to-become-the-next-enterprise-programming-language-3b75d70544e) — This article makes a lot of good cases for Go.
 It makes a case Go being a de facto Java replacement in enterprise applications.

 [Everything You Want To Know About Anthos - Google's Hybrid And Multi-Cloud Platform](https://www.forbes.com/sites/janakirammsv/2019/04/14/everything-you-want-to-know-about-anthos-googles-hybrid-and-multi-cloud-platform/#30ed8c965b66) — Speaking of abstractions, there's now a thing call Google Anthos.
-One shocking thing I learned, "It’s important to note that GKE On-prem runs as a virtual appliance on top of VMware vSphere 6.5."
+One shocking thing I learned, "It's important to note that GKE On-prem runs as a virtual appliance on top of VMware vSphere 6.5."
 That's interesting for sure.

 [The Fargate Illusion](https://leebriggs.co.uk/blog/2019/04/13/the-fargate-illusion.html) — AWS Fargate is a great idea but, maybe not such a great implementation.
 GCP has the one container per instance feature that makes it a little bit easier to "run my damn container."